mycsHQ/tip-of-the-week/property_descriptors.md

-# Property Descriptors in Javascript, why to not pass null to apply/bind, and "pseudomentatory" parameters in coffeescript functions (Avraam)
+# ES5: Property Descriptors and "pseudomentatory" parameters in Coffeescript functions (Avraam)

 ## Property Descriptors in Javascript